jbcodeforce/openshift-studies/docs/odo-appsody.md

 ibmcase-index.yaml
 ```

 * Upload the source code and template archives to the release using drag and drop.
-The files
+The files are

 ```shell
 ibm-gse-eda-quarkus.v0.4.1.source.tar.gz